dendronhq/dendron-site/vault/dendron.md

 ## Next

-Now that we've covered the major concepts inside Dendron, go to [[dendron.lookup]] to continue the tutorial.
-You can navigate there by either clicking the link in the `preview pane` or putting your cursor over `[[dendron.lookup]]` and using the `Go To Definition` command.
+Now that we've covered the major concepts inside Dendron, go to [[dendron.topic.lookup]] to continue the tutorial.
+You can navigate there by either clicking the link in the `preview pane` or putting your cursor over `[[dendron.topic.lookup]]` and using the `Go To Definition` command.